Hirtol/Rustyboi/Misc Notes.md

 * The Window's tile selection is not at all based on the BG/sprites.
 Instead, it always starts on the top left (0x00) of it's selected tilemap + offset as set by LCD Control.
 It keeps track of how many lines it has drawn, and when it has become > 8 it will switch over to the (current tile ypos)+1 line of tiles.
 * When WX is 0, ScrollX will start having effects on the window - the gameboy accidentally switches to the window tiles before it performs the fine scroll adjustment - so when WX=0 the window gets scrolled by SCX.
 Fun!
+* For some obscure PPU bugs for the DMG [this](http://www.devrs.com/gb/files/faqs.html#GBBugs) is a pretty good resource.

 ## Joypad